 GGPoker attaches a PVI factor to each player ranging from 0-1.
 This factor is then multiplied by your true rake generated.
 Each new account starts with a PVI of 1, and it can fluctuate over time depending on multiple variables.

 If you have a PVI factor of 0.8 and the true rake generated over a certain period is $1,000, your rakeback will be based on $800 PVI rake.
 The rakeback coming from the Fish Buffet as well as the welcome bonus is determined by this PVI rake number.

 Based on our own research, the minimum PVI factor is 0.36, and the key determinants that lower your PVI score are volume and winnings.
 Both variables seem to be perceived as typical for a ‘regular’ and the higher they are, the quicker your PVI goes down.

 This way the recs/regs ratio is more in balance.
-And when recreational players are able to stay in the game longer, this also benefits the pros.
+And when recreational player’s bankroll allow them to stay in the game longer, this also benefits the pros.

 How does the Fish Buffet rakeback system work?